Ty France Preview, Player Props: Mariners vs. White Sox

-On Monday, Ty France (.474 slugging percentage in past 10 games, including two home runs) and the Seattle Mariners face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+On Tuesday, Ty France (.408 on-base percentage in past 10 games, 71 points above season-long percentage) and the Seattle Mariners face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
 First pitch is at 8:10 PM ET.

-In his previous appearance, he went 1-for-5 with a double against the Astros.
+In his last game, he racked up two hits (going 2-for-5 with a double) against the White Sox.

 Ty France Game Info & Props vs. the White Sox